[Lublin District, Poland] * [Chelm - Hrubieszow Death March]

-Korczynski persisted, with the blessing the AL leadership.
-His job was to organize additional groups in the southern part of the Lublin district.
-Korczynski's unit grew in size in fall, 1942 and consisted of the following sub-units: A group from Frampol that had escaped from the Ghetto; a group under Yaakov Freitag that had escaped from the village of Reczyca in Pulawy County; a group under Reuven Pintel's leadership; a group that escaped from the Majdanek Concentration Camp under the leadership of a partisan named Robert; and several non-Jewish Polish fighting groups.
+Back to Grzegorz Korczynski.
+In 1942, the groups under his commanded and consisted of the following: A Jewish partisan unit from Frampol that had escaped from the ghetto; a group under Yaakov Freitag that had escaped from the village of Reczyca in Pulawy County; a group under Reuven Pintele's leadership; a group that escaped from the Majdanek Concentration Camp under the leadership of a partisan named Robert; and several non-Jewish Polish fighting groups.

 According to Shmuel Krakowski, in July 1942, Jews and Poles joined Rayevski's Russian unit in the south of Lublin.
 This unit became the largest in the area and had three submachine guns and a few rifles as well as grenades and pistols for each fighter.
-Rayevski decided to leave to go to Russia but the Jewish partisans stayed behind because they were familiar with the local area.
+Rayevski (Ryavski) decided to leave to go to Russia but the Jewish partisans stayed behind because they were familiar with the local area.
 The unit split up, with a majority heading east.
-The leftover Jewish unit, let by the Met brothers, was based near Kosznia near Frampol.
+The leftover Jewish unit, led by the brothers Chaskiel Met and Yaakov Met, was based in Kosznia near Frampol.
 A local forest watchman in Kosznia told the Germans exact details of the whereabouts of the Jewish partisans.
 The Jews killed this Polish collaborator.
 But when the Armia Krajowa found out about it, they spread anti-Jewish propaganda in the area and recruited hundreds of peasants to expel the partisans from the forests (source: Shmuel Krakowski).

 On October 2, 1942, 300 Jews fled Frampol during the deportations to death camps.
 Some of them had acquired guns earlier and had them hidden in the forests.
 This group joined with Korczynski's Armia Ludowa unit and was wiped out before the end of 1943.

-In the vicinity of Majdan Tyszowski, Tomaszow Lubelski county, a Jewish partisan unit commanded by a Jew from Lublin named Tsadok (Tzadik or Chudak) established contact with the local unit of the Armia Krajowa.
+In the vicinity of Majdan Tyszowski, Tomaszow Lubelski county, a Jewish partisan unit commanded by a Jew from Lublin named Cudok (also spelled Tsadok, Tzadik or Chudak) established contact with the local unit of the Armia Krajowa.
 After a successful joint operation, the Armia Krajowa unit invited the Jewish combatants for a feast.
 The Jews were first served poisoned vodka and then fired upon.
 No one survived (source: Unequal Victims: Poles and Jews during World War).

 Partisan Mordechai "Motel" Sztrajnblic was in a cowshed and heard the shooting.
-He went to the forest and saw the Zimerman group killing four German Gendarmes and three or four others were able to escape.
+He went to the forest and saw the Zimerman group killing four German gendarmes and three or four others were able to escape.
 Zimerman took their machine guns from them.
 In May or June 1943, Zimerman was arrested, but the arresting forces did not know he was a partisan .
-They took him to Pitrewitz and he succeeded to escape.
+They took him to Piotrkowek, from where he was able to escape.

-In the end of summer of 1943, Zimerman was killed along with six others, including a partisan named Cudak (Zadok), an escaped prisoner from Lipowa 7.
+In the end of summer of 1943, Zimerman was killed along with six others, including Cudok.
 A German unit surrounded the village Mejdan-Damninski.
-They burned 12 houses Zimerman and his group 16 people in total were hiding in a cowshed in the village.
-The German surrounded them Zimerman tried to break out to the forest.
+They burned 12 houses of Zimerman and his group -- 16 people in total were hiding in a cowshed in the village.
+The German surrounded them.
+Zimerman tried to break out to the forest.
 The battle took from 11:00 until 16:00 hours.
 Zimerman continue to shoot until his last moment.
 Reznik and few others reached the forest and survived.

 Groups form East of Lublin: There were more than a dozen Russian partisan groups in the Lublin district.
 There was significant overlap between the Russian partisan groups in the Lublin district and both the Red Army and the Armia Ludowa.
 One of the earliest Russian partisan group was called the Fioder group (also Pushkin's group, or Imienia Jozefa Bema).
 It consisted of both Jewish and non-Jewish Russian fighters, mostly escaped prisoners of war, and had around 40 unskilled fighters.
 It's leader was Fioder Kovalov (partisan name: Teodor Albrecht), a Soviet officer and escaped POW, and the group fought in the Makoszka forest near Parczew.
 The first battle of Fioder's partisans took place in November 1942.
 The partisans tried to beat off a German assault on a forest where a group of Parczew Jews were hiding.
 But the partisans were forced to retreat, and most of the Jews were killed on the spot.
 On Dec.
 6-8, 1942, the partisans fought another battle in the Parczew forests.
 In spite of having considerable police and military forces, the Germans suffered significant losses while the partisans managed to successfully extract themselves out of the encirclement.
 On December 17, 1942 the Fioder unit captured the town of Ostrow Lubelski, killing a policeman and wounding a few others.
 During this battle a Polish police post was attacked, a post office, a dairy factory assisting the German war effort, and a German government office were destroyed.
 In the spring of 1943, Fioder's forces joined with Grynszpan's group.
 In the second half of 1943 and the beginning of 1944 Ostrow Lubelski was under the control of the Communist AL (Armia Ludowa).
 The following Jewish members were killed in action around Passover, 1943: Chuna Kot, Lejb Grinblat, Hersz Rodzinek, Yosef Waserman and Itzak Tarif.
 Eventually Fioder is believed to have gone into Russian territory (further east).